 10) Take a Stroll through the Historic Area of Panama City

-Wandering through the atmospheric streets of Casco Viejo is a highlight of a visit to the city.
+Wandering through the atmospheric streets of Casco Viejo is a highlight of a visit to Panama City.
 In fact, the crumbling colonial architecture, plazas and narrow streets are a world away from the downtown skyscrapers.
 The area combines old-world elegance with a touch of edginess.
 There are plenty of nooks and crannies to explore and some vibrant street art hidden away in the side streets.